pirttju/python-vr-ticket/README.md

 ```

 python_vr_ticket reads the input image and looks for barcodes.
 When a barcode is succesfully found and processed, structured ticket data gets printed out.

+### Known issues

+The zxing library which does all the detection and parsing work is not very good in reading Aztec codes.
+The source image must be very clean and large in size.